New England College: Academics

-New England College offers 9 associate degree programs, 37 bachelor's degree programs, 12 master's degree programs, and one doctoral degree program.
-The programs are divided into four divisions: the School of Arts & Sciences, the School of Education, the School of Management, and the School of Natural & Social Sciences.
+New England College offers 9 associate degree programs, 37 bachelor's degree programs, 12 master's degree programs, and 1 doctoral degree program.
+The programs are divided into four divisions: Art & Design, Humanities, Management & the Science, Health & Education Division.
 The college is accredited by the New England Commission of Higher Education, and all programs offered by New England College are included in this regional accreditation.
-Additionally, the school's Teacher Education Program (as well as the majors in Physical Education, Special Education, Elementary Education, and Secondary Education) are approved by the New Hampshire Department of Education.
+The school's business programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Additionally, the school's Teacher Education Program (including endorsements in Physical Education, Special Education, Elementary Education, and Secondary Education) is approved by the New Hampshire Department of Education.
 Currently, the school employs 40 full-time faculty members and holds a 14:1 student-to-faculty ratio.

-The college's business degree programs have received "Candidate for Accreditation" Status by the Accreditation Council for Business Schools and Programs (ACBSP), which is one of three non-profit business school accrediting agencies recognized by CHEA (Council on Higher Education Accreditation).

-Rankings

-U.S. News & World Report ranks New England College #131-#171 in "Regional Universities - North, Tier 2."
-New England College ranks tied for 173 on the U.S. News & World Report list for "Best Online Bachelor's Programs" and ranks tied for 86 on the U.S. News & World Report list for Best Online Bachelor's Programs for Veterans.
+U.S. News & World Report ranks New England College #131–#171 in "Regional Universities – North, Tier 2."
+New England College ranks tied for 173 on the U.S. News & World Report list for "Best Online Bachelor's Programs".

 Student life

 The college is home to 27 student organizations, including various student government committees and Kappa Delta Phi NAS.
-There were originally five chapters of Greek life: two sororities (Kappa Phi Sigma and Phi Sigma Sigma) and three fraternities (Sigma Phi Delta, Lambda Epsilon Delta, and Sigma Alpha Beta), but those dissolved beginning in the late 2000s.
+There were formerly five chapters of Greek life: two sororities (Kappa Phi Sigma and Phi Sigma Sigma) and three fraternities (Sigma Phi Delta, Lambda Epsilon Delta, and Sigma Alpha Beta), but these organizations were dissolvd by the late 2000's.
 Students also publish an award-winning campus newspaper called The New Englander and operate a campus-based radio station, WNEC-FM.

 New England College opened an esports arena in January 2019.
 This club sport at NEC is closely connected to several academic programs, such as Game and Digital Media Design and programs focusing on art, writing, marketing, graphic or website design, science, and strategy.